Grass Fed Beef, Heritage Pork, American Milking Devon Cattle, Organic CT Farm

-100% Pastured, Grass Fed and Grass Finished, Humanely Raised, No Hormones, No Antibiotics, and absolutely NO GRAIN.
+100% Pastured, Grass Fed and Grass Finished, Humanely Raised, grown in New England, No Hormones, No Antibiotics, and absolutely NO GRAIN.
 Our Organic Farm is located in Connecticut and serves Massachusetts and Rhode Island customers too.
+ORDER TODAY!

 The cattle are raised on pasture while the grass is green using rotational grazing and sustainable farming practices.
 They have access to fresh clean water, trace minerals, and are fed round-baled hay during the winter months – they are never fed grain.
 The beef is humanely raised, and butchered under USDA supervision, dry-aged for ten days to two weeks, clear plastic vacuum shrink wrapped for longer freezer life, labeled with the individual cut and frozen.

 WHY GRASS FED?
 THE BENEFITS OF GRASS FED BEEF: